 After a 10-year career on the World Athletics Tour and the Olympics, competing in 23 countries, winning 5 National Championships medals, working with the world's elite Special Operators as a U.S. Air Force Special Warfare Combat Controller (CCT)...Mike was left injured, exhausted, and empty inside even after achieving what most would call "The American Dream."
 A dream full of glamour, lights, material wealth and superficial possessions.

 Over the years, the lights and fireworks of the Olympic stadium have faded and the wounds of Special Operations Training have healed.
 Mike has learned lessons from a life in the arena of the world's most stressful environments.
 These lessons will carry him farther than any athletic accomplishment or experience he has ever had.
-Now, his unwavering mission is to help men across the world learn the tools and techniques he has mastered and help them recover from high impact, high stress careers.
+Now, his unwavering mission is to help people across the world learn the tools and techniques he has mastered and help them recover from high impact, high stress careers.

 In his expansive 20-year career, on top of the highest level of athletics on the World's largest stages and Military Special Operations, Mike has been educated from the best sports physiologists, nutritionists and strength & conditioning coaches across the globe.
 Not only that, Mike has picked up along the way a master’s degree in Sports Management, a Bachelors in Kinesiology, a National Strength and Conditioning Association (NSCA) Certified Strength & Conditioning Specialist (CSCS) and Cross Fit certifications.
 Mike has also spent 6 years on the resident athlete advisory board at the US Olympic Committee's (USOC) Olympic Training Center in Chula Vista, CA.

 Please note, online shopping at Keiser.com is only available to US and Canadian customers.
 To find your